We use technology to provide bankruptcy assistance and financial education to low-income Americans across the country at scale.

 1.Founding Story: Share a story about the "Aha!" moment that led the founder(s) to get started or the story of how you saw the potential for this to succeed.

 Rohan just graduated from Harvard, where he was a researcher at the law school's Access to Justice Lab.
 He was working on physical packets for people to get through the bankruptcy process before realizing that people should be able to use a digital product to help themselves.
 So he set out to create bankruptcy and financial education "in a box".
 Jonathan was a bankruptcy attorney for 10 years, and he realized that millions of low-income Americans were priced out of the court system.
 He decided to quit his job in corporate law and start a tech nonprofit that would make bankruptcy and financial education free and easy to access for everyone.

 2. The Problem: What problem are you helping to solve?

 We will help 20 million low-income Americans wipe away their debts using Chapter 7 bankruptcy.
 Personal bankruptcy is one of America's most important social safety nets, but it's inaccessible because of complex law and regulations.
 And lawyers cost too much money for almost everyone who needs it.

 3. Your Solution: How are you planning to solve this problem?
 Share your specific approach.

 We're making the technology tool that allows these 20 million Americans to do the process themselves without needing to be represented by a lawyer.
+And we're educating people on bankruptcy alternatives and giving them budgeting help to make sure they make the most of their fresh start.
 No consumer technology product ever has provided the same average financial ROI per user as Upsolve: $40,000 for 3 hours of use.
 We spun out of a five-year RCT at Harvard Law School.
 We’re the first Turbo Tax for bankruptcy.